Environmental Sustainability|Air Pollution Control

 Air Pollutant Emissions

-1.For general acidic and alkaline exhaust gases, they are discharged to the central exhaust scrubber for neutralization treatment.
+1.In the exhaust gas, general acidic and alkaline gases are discharged to the central gas scrubber for neutralization.

-2.Some flammable, toxic, and FCs exhaust gases first undergo high-concentration effective treatment at the process equipment end through local scrubbers using adsorption, combustion, electric heating, or scrubbing facilities to reduce hazards, then are discharged to the central exhaust scrubber for neutralization treatment.
+2.Certain flammable, toxic, and FC-containing exhaust gases first undergo high-concentration treatment at the process equipment's on-site air treatment facility (Local Scrubber) using adsorption, combustion, electric heating, or washing systems to effectively mitigate hazards.
+The treated gases are subsequently discharged to a central exhaust scrubber for neutralization.

-3.Exhaust gases containing volatile organic compounds are first adsorbed by a zeolite rotor and then incinerated in a direct-fired oxidizer; high-boiling-point organic exhaust gases are treated by condensation collection using temperature differences.
+3.Exhaust gases containing volatile organic compounds are first adsorbed by a zeolite rotor before being directed to a direct-fired oxidation furnace for incineration.
+High-boiling-point organic exhaust gases are collected through condensation based on temperature differentials.

 Air Pollution Prevention Measures